 Learn about the wide range of support services that may be available in your home and community.

 Find programs to help you stay in your current home or see what types of housing and care homes are available in your community.

 Learn about common scams and how to protect yourself as a consumer.
-Find information about elder abuse, estate planning and preparing for emergencies.
+Find information about elder abuse and preparing for emergencies.

 Get information on transportation services, accessible parking permits and driver’s licences, including information for drivers 80 years or older.

 Find out about grant programs and seminars available for organizations that serve older adults.